Senior

 Student Care Structures

-Danebank prides itself on the comprehensive student-care network we’ve established.
+Danebank prides itself on our comprehensive student-care network.
 Year Coordinators have in-depth knowledge of their students’ needs and undertake the special care of their year groups.
 They liaise with staff and parents to ensure that the needs of their year group are understood and promoted right throughout their high school years.
 Students are also supported by Connect teachers.
 Connect teachers meet with students for 30 minutes every day in a variety of contexts.
 They attend chapels and assemblies with students, deliver a wellbeing period once a week and supervise Year 11 leaders who run activities with younger students.

 Where necessary they refer to the expertise of specialists such as: